harterrt/harterrt/content/mozilla/documentation/lit_review.md

 This is a summary of what I've found, both for my own reference and to help others understand my thought process.

-== Findings
+## Findings

 I should note, all the literature I could find focused on documenting software products.
 I am willing to bet that a data product is going to have different documentation needs than most software products.
 But, this is as good a place to start as any.

-=== Structure & What to Write
+### Structure & What to Write

 Most seem to agree that a **README** is a critical piece of documentation.
 The README is usually comprised of two key parts:

-.
-A quick introduction explaining what this project is, why the reader should care, and whether it's worth investing time to understand it better.
+* A quick introduction explaining what this project is, why the reader should care, and whether it's worth investing time to understand it better.
-.
-A simple tutorial to get the reader started and give a feel for what the tool actually does.
+* A simple tutorial to get the reader started and give a feel for what the tool actually does.

 If the reader decides they want to learn more, there should be a set of **topical guides or tutorials** which comprise the bulk of the documentation.
 Think of each of these guides as a class focused on teaching your student (reader) a single skill.
-Reading all of these guides should take "someone who has never seen your product and make them an expert user". [link:#TDT[TDT]]
-With that in mind, make sure there's some sense of order to these lessons (easy to hard).
+Reading all of these guides should take "someone who has never seen your product and make them an expert user". ([TDT][TDT]) With that in mind, make sure there's some sense of order to these lessons (easy to hard).

 If your reader gets this far, they are now very comfortable with your product.